Skip to main content

 Bankruptcy is more severe than an IVA and has restrictions on certain jobs, but for people with no property and no way to repay, it can provide a faster fresh start.

-If you’re struggling with debt and want to find out what options are available, use our free IVA calculator to see how much you could write off.
+If you’re struggling with debt and want to compare your options, use our free IVA calculator to check whether an IVA may be suitable.

 Ignoring them won’t make the debt go away.
 Lowell will escalate through letters, phone calls, field agents, solicitors, and potentially court action.
 If they get a CCJ and you still don’t pay, they can send enforcement agents or apply for an attachment of earnings order.